 - Head over to my best friend Mr.Synonym and enter terms related to your business

-- Take a visit to KeywordTool.io – enter a term related to the main theme of your business and keywordtool.io will search Google, YouTube, Bing, Amazon, eBay or the App Store (you choose which one you want t to search), and it will provide you with a bunch of terms that I am sure you will find extremely useful in your search for inspiration when looking for some good keywords – making it easier deciding how to choose a domain name.
+- Take a visit to KeywordTool.io – enter a term related to the main theme of your business and keywordtool.io will search Google, YouTube, Bing, Amazon, eBay or the App Store (you choose which one you want to search), and it will provide you with a bunch of terms that I am sure you will find extremely useful in your search for inspiration, when looking for some good keywords – making it easier deciding how to choose a domain name.

 - Why not also head over to Pinterest and use the site to get ideas for terms that relate to your business?!
-If I enter chocolate look at
+If I enter chocolate, look at:

 On Pinterest, a hack is to click on the terms that are listed when you do a search to go 1 or 2 levels deeper into the terms, to get some further ideas for terms related to your blogging business.
 Click on one of the terms such as “Cake” and you will see a new list of terms that take you one level deeper in your keyword research.

-If you are a blogger, this also about using your name.
+If you are a blogger, this applies also to using your name.
 There is a much better chance that the domain name will be available and you are the brand.
 My own name ‘Paul Symonds’ is not available as a dot.com but it IS available as a “dot.co”.
 I might have to buy that name!

 4. Branding Considerations

 Imagine trying to brand your website called “Chocolate-Cake-receipts.com” on literature!
-A bit of a nightmare given its
+A bit of a nightmare given its length.